 At the end of each probationary semester, the student who:

-- 1. Achieves a 2.00 cumulative GPA or higher AND completes 67% or more of credits attempted, will be placed on Good Standing; - 2.
-Achieves a 2.00 semester GPA or higher, but the cumulative GPA is still below 2.00 OR does not complete 67% or more of credits attempted, will remain on Academic Probation; - 3.
-Fails to achieve a minimum semester GPA of 2.00 OR complete 67% or higher of credits attempted, will remain on Academic Probation.
+- 1. Achieves a 2.00 cumulative GPA or higher will be placed on Good Standing; - 2.
+Achieves a 2.00 semester GPA or higher, but the cumulative GPA is still below 2.00 will remain on Academic Probation: